20101301-Alina-Hasan/Movie-Review-App/readme.md

 ## 📽️ Overview

-This project is a **Movie Review Application** built using TypeScript and Python.
+This project is a **Multi-Stack Movie Review Application** built using TypeScript and Python.
 The project includes independent Angular and React client-side folders, with a flexible backend using Express (TypeScript) and Django (Python):

 - **Frontend**: React, Angular
 - **Backend**: Express, Django